acarlos01sc/mathlib/README.md

 1 - class natnumber

 	This class provides some methods exclusive to natural numbers:

 	n - returns the natural number

 	factorial - returns the factorial of the n number

 	factor - returns the prime factors in a list

 	isprime - returns true if n is prime otherwise false

+	istriangular - returns true if n is a triangular number

 	Example:

 		from basemath import natnumber

 		x = natnumber(1577)

 		x.factor